Flower Mound, Texas: Government

 The Town of Flower Mound has been a home rule municipality since 1981, and it has operated under a council–manager type of municipal government since 1989.
 Residents elect five at-large members to the Flower Mound Town Council and one mayor.
 Members serve two-year terms.
 In 1999, the town adopted a Strategically Managed And Responsible Town (SMART) Growth Program to manage both the rate and character of development in the community, and in 2000, the town officially adopted its SMARTGrowth management plan.
 The program's goal was to create environmentally sensitive development and to mitigate the effects of urban sprawl.
 Political scientist Allan Saxe and attorney Terrence S. Welch have used Flower Mound's program as an example of a municipality attempting to slow growth.
 In 2013, the town amended the portion of the plan pertaining to public schools; the changes spurred public debate between candidates for town council.

 According to the town's 2013–2014 Comprehensive Annual Financial Report, the town's various funds had $114.6 million in revenues, $101.8 million in expenditures, $513.3 million in total assets, $155.9 million in total liabilities, and $68.1 million in cash and investments.

 The structure of the management and coordination of town services is led by a town manager, deputy town manager and other roles.

 Education

-The town is mostly served by the Lewisville Independent School District.
-Western portions of Flower Mound are divided between Argyle Independent School District, Denton Independent School District, and Northwest Independent School District.
+The town is mostly served by the Lewisville Independent School District. the western portion of Flower Mound is divided between the Argyle, Denton and Northwest Independent School Districts and the portion of Flower Mound that falls into Tarrant County is in the Grapevine-Colleyville Independent School District.

 The town is home to three separate high schools, Edward S. Marcus High School, Flower Mound High School, (both part of the Lewisville district) and Argyle ISDs new Argyle High School campus.

 Private schools in the town include such educational facilities as: